Ayush62022/Fine_Tuning_Llama2_7b_coustom_data/README.md

 #### Model and Dataset Names:
 Names of the pre-trained Llama2 model and the dataset used for fine-tuning.
 #### LoRA Parameters:
-Parameters related to LoRA (Locally Recurrent Aggregations) configuration, including attention dimension, alpha parameter, and dropout probability.
+Parameters related to LoRA (Low Rank Adoption) configuration, including attention dimension, alpha parameter, and dropout probability.
 #### BitsandBytes Configuration:
 Parameters for configuring 4-bit precision base model loading, such as compute data type and quantization type.
 #### Training Arguments: